apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 ## HTTP client configuration

-You can configure the HTTP client that sends write requests to the Remote-Write endpoint.
+You can configure the HTTP client that sends write requests to the Remote Write endpoint.

 * `socketTimeoutMs`: (default: `5000` millis) HTTP client socket timeout
 * `httpUserAgent`: (default: `Flink-Prometheus`) User-Agent header